headsha/GCP-Demo/README.md

+This repo has two self study scenarios.

-FIRST QUESTION
+FIRST SCENARIO
-This is to deploy elasticsearch on Kubernetes.
+This is to deploy elasticsearch on Kubernetes and verify its health when one pod is force deleted.

 There are two statefulset files in this folder, one for deploying 3 master pods and one for deploying 3 data pods.
 Both Statefulset are exactly the same except for the statefulset and contrainer names, both are pointing to a service exposed as a LoadBalancer.
 The health was verified by running <curl -XGET 'ELB:9200/_cluster/health?pretty'>